 What happens if I ignore the registration?

-Although it may seem like there is no damage, and you may not see a warning light or other indicator of a problem, ignoring the registration process can not only damage the battery, but your vehicle’s electrical system as well.
+Although it may seem like there is no damage, and you may not see a warning light or other indicator of a problem, ignoring the registration process can damage the battery and your vehicle’s electrical system.

-It can also lead to a dramatic shortening of its life, and may mean that your battery fails after less than a year and will need to be replaced.
-Using the wrong charging system can shorten the life of your battery by charging it too aggressively when it’s cold.
-This can also lead to damage to other electrical components, including the alternator.
+It can also lead to a dramatic shortening of its life and may mean that your battery fails after less than a year and will need to be replaced.
+In addition, using the wrong charging system can shorten your battery’s life by charging it too aggressively when it’s cold.
+It can also damage other electrical components, including the alternator.

-The registration is best performed by a qualified European and BMW automotive specialist.
-Fortunately, it is a relatively straight-forward process, and it’s not overly expensive.
-Taking a bit of time to ensure that your battery is correctly registered can save you a lot of time and expense down the track, and ensure that your vehicle’s electrical and charging systems meet the manufacturer’s warranty requirements and aren’t vulnerable to avoidable damage.
+Your local mobile battery assistance service, mechanic or dealership has the latest battery registration scanners to take care of it for you.
+Taking a bit of time to ensure that your battery is correctly registered can save you a lot of time and expense down the track and ensure that your vehicle’s electrical and charging systems meet the manufacturer’s warranty requirements and aren’t vulnerable to avoidable damage.

-It’s important to note, that somewhere in the near future as Instant-Stop-Start Technology becomes more prevalent in most new vehicles, not just European, battery registration will become a standard procedure.
+It’s important to note that as Stop-Start Technology becomes more prevalent in most new vehicles, not just European, Stop-Start battery registration will become standard.

-For the sake of saving a few dollars, and if you value the road worthiness of your prestige vehicle, your BMW battery registration must not be over-looked.
+To save a few dollars, and if you value the roadworthiness of your prestigious vehicle, your BMW battery registration must not be overlooked.